 Locals like to tell visitors that Saigon has more motorbikes than people.
 We wouldn’t be surprised if that’s true, and the more affluent locals, especially the rising segment of young, middle class hipsters, had different coloured motorcycles to match their clothes.
 It certainly seemed that some of the young women had taken great care to coordinate their handbags, shoes, hats, and, well, bikes.

 Motorcycle stores and accessories shops are everywhere, including one particular chain that appeared to be on every corner, selling motorcycle helmets, along with all kinds of hats, in a kaleidoscope of colours and countless styles.

-Everywhere you look, there are bikes – crowding the streets, fifty abreast, bike abutting bike.
+Everywhere you look, there are bikes – literally millions of motorbikes crowding the streets, fifty abreast, bike abutting bike.
 It’s surprising there aren’t pile-ups, especially when the traffic lights change and thousands of the wheeled beasts charge forward.
 Heaven forbid anything or anyone who gets in their way.
 Including pedestrians.

 Crossing the road in Saigon is frightening.
 It’s intimidating even to other Asians – our Thai friends agree – and those of us who have lived the region’s most frenetic cities.
 The traffic in Bangkok is calm by comparison.
 When we returned to the Thai capital we became fearless crossing the road, having survived Saigon.

 Bikes cram the footpaths, where temporary car bike parks form outside buildings while people are at work, and around schools when parents wait to pick up their kids, who nonchalantly hop on behind their folks.
 A whole family piles on a motorbike in the same way parents and a handful of siblings would pile into a car in other places.